Home » Industry News » ADRs & Regulations » Caravan and Trailer Breakaway Kit

 Trailer and caravans equipped with electric brakes, it is necessary to have the following equipment:

-1. A breakaway switch fitted to a caravan or trailer, and its point of attachment is compatible with the towing vehicle.
+1. A breakaway switch is fitted to a caravan or trailer, and its attachment point is compatible with the towing vehicle.

-2. A battery either on the trailer or within the caravan that is of sufficient capacity to maintain full braking for at least 15 minutes.
+2. A battery, either on the trailer or within the caravan, is of sufficient capacity to maintain full braking for at least 15 minutes.

-3. The towing vehicle provided with an electrical circuit which will automatically keep the trailer battery in a fully charged.
-Also, it is capable of warning the driver if the status of the trailer battery is flat.
+3. The towing vehicle has an electrical circuit that automatically keeps the trailer battery fully charged.
+It is also capable of warning the driver if the battery is flat.

 4. One grounded wire to each brake unit) and not via the trailer suspension components, wheel bearings or tow couplings.